Branch area pubs selling real ale

 This historic pub is directly opposite St. Mary's Church in Winkfield.
 It was once the parish courthouse and has many original features including a 250 year old bread oven and a friendly ghost.
 Known for its excellent home-cooked food (5* rated kitchen) with ingredients locally sourced, the menu is comprehensive.
-There is a quiz every Wednesday evening when complimentary food is available for Quiz-goers.
-Every Friday, fish and chips for £7 are very popular.
+Every Friday, reasonably priced fish and chips are very popular.
 Children accompanied by an adult are welcome at all times.
 Being free of tie the pub sells what the locals like including one LocAle - Rebellion IPA.
-The dining area may be booked for any occasion.
+The restaurant may be booked for any occasion.
 Seating for 36 and catering for even more is not a problem.
+This pub also has a large garden.
 A genuine good community pub well worth a visit.
+Closed all day Mondays.

 - Winning Post

-18th-century rural dining pub refurbished in 2011 to a high standard.
-Exposed brick and timber beams accentuate the racing-themed formal dining areas, while a stone-paved floor and a real fire provide for a small, cosy front bar.
-Food is freshly prepared on the premises with a mixture of traditional and more imaginative dishes, often featuring game.
-10 B&B rooms and a 20 cover private dining area are also available.
-Early breakfasts are served 7.30am on weekdays and 8am at weekends.
+18th-century rural dining pub refurbished in 2022 to a high standard.
+Exposed brick and timber beams accentuate the racing-themed formal dining areas.
+The pub is conveniently close to Windsor, Ascot, Legoland and Thorpe Park.
+Food is freshly prepared on the premises with a mixture of traditional and more imaginative dishes.

 - Old Hatchet Hatchet Lane Winkfield SL4 2EE moc.kooltuo@tehctahdloeht(01344) 899911